The representation of an IPv4 address in the DNS system.

 Internet Engineering Task Force (IETF)

 The key Internet standardisation forum.
 The standards developed within the IETF are published as RFCs.
-IANA’s protocol parameter registries are closely aligned with the work of the IETF.
+Our protocol parameter registries are closely aligned with the work of the IETF.

 A top-level domain devoted solely to international treaty organisations that have independent legal personality.
 Such organisations are not governed by the laws of any specific country, rather by mutual agreement between multiple countries.
-IANA maintains the domain registry for this domain.
+We maintain the domain registry for this domain.

 Internet Protocol (IP)